yingweiwo

 Interactions

-For more Interactions (Complete) data for CHOLESTYRAMINE RESIN (8 total), please visit the HSDB record page.
+For more complete data on cholestyramine resins (a total of 8 drug interactions), please visit the HSDB record page.

 References